Laurence Bassini: Watford

-In March 2013, an independent disciplinary commission found Bassini guilty of misconduct and dishonesty over financial dealings on behalf of Watford and banned him from being involved in a position of authority with any Football League club for three years.
+In March 2013, an independent disciplinary commission found Bassini guilty of misconduct and dishonesty over financial dealings on behalf of Watford, and banned him from being involved in a position of authority with any Football League club for three years.
 The commission found he had been "dishonest in his dealings with the league and with his fellow directors" and "practised secrecy and deception" when he told neither the league nor the other members of the Watford board about his secret forward financing arrangements.

-Following Watford's defeat to Crystal Palace in the 2013 Football League Championship play-off Final, Bassini sent a series of gloating texts to local newspaper Watford Observer, reveling in his joy at their loss.
+Following Watford's defeat to Crystal Palace in the 2013 Football League Championship play-off final, Bassini sent a series of gloating texts to local newspaper Watford Observer, reveling in his joy at their loss.

 In July 2013, The High Court ordered his company Watford Leisure Limited be placed in liquidation.

 In March 2014, Bassini lost a High Court battle against the Russo brothers.
-The former Watford F.C. directors claimed that they were owed more than £3.5 million by Bassini.
+The former Watford directors claimed that they were owed more than £3.5 million by Bassini.
 He was ordered to pay £3.5 million and £135,000 (plus an additional £568,000 in interest and £150k in costs); a total of £4,353,000.
-During the trial, in which he was described as 'evasive' and a maker of 'empty threats', the court heard Bassini had made numerous accusations of conspiracies against him without providing any evidence.
-Among these were that the Russos still secretly owned half Watford F.C. with the Pozzo family and were orchestrating a campaign against him.
-Bassini, who had been in court for the whole trial, left before the end after complaining of 'feeling dizzy' following 'a slip' on the High Court steps.
+During the trial, in which he was described as "evasive" and a maker of "empty threats", the court heard Bassini had made numerous accusations of conspiracies against him without providing any evidence.
+Among these were that the Russos still secretly owned half Watford with the Pozzo family and were orchestrating a campaign against him.
+Bassini, who had been in court for the whole trial, left before the end after complaining of "feeling dizzy" following "a slip" on the High Court steps.